thepensionsregulator/react-components/CONTRIBUTING.md

 2. `npm` or `yarn install` to setup and validate your clone of the project
 3. `npm` or `yarn build` to lerna link dependencies
 4. Create a branch for your PR
+5. Create `.env` file in the root of the project and add environment variables (GATSBY_LOOKUP_API_URL)
-5. `yarn docz:dev` to start gatsby components site for components development
+6. `yarn docz:dev` to start gatsby components site for components development

 > Tip: Keep your `master` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run: